Solhvemjsun/SolOS/README.md

 $ nix-on-droid switch --flake .
 ```

-## Use your own private config repo as submodule
+## Use your config repo as submodule

 ```console
 cd private